cristobal-sifon/cristobal-sifon/README.md

 - ⚡ Fun fact: ...
 -->

 I am an Assistant Professor at the [Physics Institute](https://fis.ucv.cl) at [Pontificia Universidad Católica de Valparaíso](http://pucv.cl/).
-My research focuses on galaxy clusters, taking advantage of the intersection between optical and CMB surveys to study them using the Sunyaev-Zel'dovich effect and weak gravitational lensing.
+My research focuses on the connection between dark and luminous matter in galaxy clusters, taking advantage of the intersection between optical and CMB surveys to study them using the Sunyaev-Zel'dovich effect and weak gravitational lensing.
 I am also interested in the evolution of cluster galaxies, particularly their dark matter content, and in the intrinsic alignment of galaxies.

 I am a member of a number of international collaborations, whose data I use to address these issues, including:
 * [4MOST Hemisphere Survey (4HS)](https://4mosthemispheresurvey.github.io/)